 - Here’s a great article for more Swimming Hole 101 tips

-Here are our three favorite nearby Vermont & New Hampshire Swimming Holes:
+Here are our five nearby Vermont & New Hampshire Swimming Holes:

 Adams Hole – St. Johnsbury / Barnet Vermont (just 15 minutes from the inn)